microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationUser.md

       - `[Id <String>]`:
     - `[FavoritePlanReferences <IMicrosoftGraphPlannerFavoritePlanReferenceCollection>]`: plannerFavoritePlanReferenceCollection
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[FavoritePlans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+    - `[FavoritePlans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans that the user marked as favorites.
-    - `[Plans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+    - `[Plans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerTasks assigned to the user.
     - `[RecentPlanReferences <IMicrosoftGraphPlannerRecentPlanReferenceCollection>]`: plannerRecentPlanReferenceCollection
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[RecentPlans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+    - `[RecentPlans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans that have been recently viewed by the user in apps that support recent plans.
-    - `[RosterPlans <IMicrosoftGraphPlannerPlan1[]>]`: Read-only.
+    - `[RosterPlans <IMicrosoftGraphPlannerPlan[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans contained by the plannerRosters the user is a member.
     - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Read-only.
 Nullable.
 Returns the plannerTasks assigned to the user.
   - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[PreferredDataLocation <String>]`: The preferred data location for the user.
 For more information, see OneDrive Online Multi-Geo.
   - `[PreferredLanguage <String>]`: The preferred language for the user.
 Should follow ISO 639-1 Code; for example en-US.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[PreferredName <String>]`: The preferred name for the user.
-Returned only on $select.
+Not Supported.
+This attribute returns an empty string.Returned only on $select.
   - `[Presence <IMicrosoftGraphPresence>]`: presence
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: